 The current step is calculated and the next step in underlined.

-In this example, processing the current step results in a #VALUE! because it is attempting to add a text item to a numeric item.
+In this example, when cell D3 is evaluated, it results in a #VALUE! because it is attempting to add a text item to a numeric item.

 There is a tool called Trace Precedents which lets you see what data flows into a cell.
 There is a sister tool called Trace Dependents which lets you see where a cell is used elsewhere.